hsik0225/blog/in-class/working-with-text.md

   - Print the 200th word in Smith's narrative
   - Print the length of the 200th word in Smith's narrative measured by number of characters/letters.
   - Print the length of Smith's narrative measured by number of words
+- Use `string.split()` to break Smith's narrative apart into separate chapters and then `len()` to calculate how long Chapter II is based on the number of characters in that chapter.